itsvictoroyedeji/shopify-sections/README.md

 4. Once all those files are added, go back to each power-up file in our [sections](../main/sections) folder.
 Click on each file, then copy the code.
 Paste the code in the Shopify code editor under the CORRECT tab (overwriting what's already there), and click `Save` to save your changes.

-5. Once you've added all power-ups code, go to your Customizer tab, and Refresh the page.
+5. Once you've added all power-ups code, go to your Customizer tab, and _Refresh the page_.
 Now you can add your new power-ups under the "Template" section in your Product page!

 6. Important: Make sure you follow the settings for each power-up, located in our [settings](../main/settings) folder!
 This ensures the power-up looks right and works as intended.